Klebsiella granulomatis

 Klebsiella granulomatis is a Gram-negative, rod-shaped bacterium of the genus Klebsiella known to cause the sexually transmitted infection granuloma inguinale (or donovanosis).
 It was formerly called Calymmatobacterium granulomatis.

-It is a non-motile aerobic bacillus with a non-sporulated capsule measuring 0.5 to 2.0 μm.
+K. granulomatis is aerobic and non-motile.
+Cells are rod shaped measuring 0.5 to 2.0 μm.
 It is biochemically characterised by being as catalase-positive, phenylalanine deaminase-negative, citrate test-positive, and urease-positive.
 Among its virulence factors are its capsule, endotoxins, siderophores, antimicrobial resistance and antigenic phase variation.

 Incubation period

 The incubation period lasts around 50 days, may vary between 1 and 12 weeks.